Dr Adam Fletcher

 Telephone:+44 (0)29 208 79679

 Fax:+44 (0)29 208 79054

-There are opportunities for exceptional students to join the Cardiff School of Social Sciences as doctoral researchers and I am interested in supervising PhD students on topics relating to: young people’s health and wellbeing; health inequalities; school-based health improvement; the health effects of education policies; social network theories; and drugs and drugs policy
+There are opportunities for exceptional students to join the Cardiff School of Social Sciences as doctoral researchers and I am interested in supervising PhD students on topics relating to: young people’s health and wellbeing; health inequalities; school-based health improvement; school food; the health effects of education policies; social network theories; and physical activity and sport.

 Kneale, D., Fletcher, A., Wiggins, R. and Bonell, C. Distribution and determinants of risk of teenage motherhood in three British cohorts: implications for targeting prevention interventions.
 Journal of Epidemiology and Community Health 2013; 67(1): 48-55.